 Super Bowl – the only time our industry is genuinely interested in American football.
 Super Bowl’s commercials are awaited all year-round, and this puts a lot of pressure on brands & agencies.
 But so far, so good – this year came with a lot of smart jokes, technology, and inclusiveness from the brands, and this can only make our creative souls happy.

 These commercials have already gone through all the possible classifications, tops, lists, criteria and so on.
 But this won’t be another piece about top 10 Super Bowl Ads.
 Instead, we want to see who are the people behind these ads, so we can keep an eye on their work until we get another dose of creativity next year.
+Looking for the latest Super Bowl commercials?
+Then check out the 2022 Super Bowl ads.

 1. Goodby Silverstein & Partners teamed up with Cardi B, Lil Jon & Steve Carell for Pepsi